BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 *Please note for Zoom participants, the session will run from 7:00-8:00 pm onlyJoin us as Heather Dubbeldam shares lessons learned from her varied career and the challenges of managing a practice while balancing parenthood, research and advocacy work.
 Heather will discuss her multi-disciplinary practice, the opportunities this has provided, how her practice has evolved, and the impact her Prix de Rome research had on the trajectory of her firm’s work, interests, and values.
 She will highlight some of the practice’s recent work, including research on sustainable and livable missing middle and multi-unit housing.

-Join BEAT and SOSA (Society to South Asian Architects, Canada), as we collaborate and host our first //MIX of 2023 at the EQ3 showroom.
+BEAT and SOSA (Society to South Asian Architects, Canada), as we collaborated and hosted our first //MIX of 2023 at the EQ3 showroom.

-BEAT X SOSA // MIX will include five Featured Guests from various sectors in the Building Industry.
+BEAT X SOSA // MIX included five Featured Guests from various sectors in the Building Industry.
 All Guests have an educational background in architecture and have successfully transitioned into senior roles in various sectors such as Government, Real Estate Development, University, Project Management and Construction.
-At this MIX, we want to encourage a discussion focused on the diverse opportunities available for those with an architecture background.
+At this MIX, we encouraged a discussion focused on the diverse opportunities available for those with an architecture background.

 Our Featured Guests include: